maxwondercorn/ember-cli-barcode/README.md

 An ember-cli addon to render barcodes in Ember applications using the [JsBarcode](https://github.com/lindell/JsBarcode) library.
 See the [demo](https://maxwondercorn.github.io/ember-cli-barcode/)

 ## Version Compatibility
 ember-cli-barcode is compatible with Ember 2.4 onward and is passing tests for Ember 3.0.
-Version 2.x forward has removed the need for Bower - thanks @donaldwasserman
+Version 2.x onward no longer requires Bower - thanks @donaldwasserman

 ## Installation
 ```